Golf Tutorials

 You have to be a student of the game.
 Players will lean on you for advice, and your credibility comes from knowing your stuff.

-• Rules of Golf: You don't need to memorize the entire rulebook, but you absolutely must know the common ones.
-What 's the ruling for a ball in a penalty area?
-How do you take relief from a cart path?
-A player will almost certainly ask you at some point, and "I don't know" isn't a great answer.
+• Rules of Golf: You don't need to memorize the entire rulebook, but you must know the common ones.
+Know the ruling for a ball in a penalty area or how to take relief from a cart path.
+"I don't know" isn't a great answer.

 • Course Etiquette: The Unwritten Rules: This might be the most important knowledge you can have.
 It’s what separates amateurs from professionals.
-Learn where to stand when your player is hitting (somewhere they can't see or hear you), never to walk in someone’s putting line, when to be quiet, and how to stay ahead of the group to minimize delays.
-The classic advice for new caddies is solid: "Show up, Keep up, and Shut up."
+The advice for new caddies is solid: "Show up, Keep up, and Shut up."
 Master these, and you're already doing great.

 • Pacing Yardages: While handheld rangefinders are common, the best caddies can pace yardages with their eyes and their feet.
-Start by learning your stride.
-Go to a driving range, find the 100-yard marker, and see how many steps it takes you to walk it.
-Once you know your number of paces per 100 yards, you can confidently calculate any distance on the course.
-You'll also learn to account for uphill (plays longer) and downhill (plays shorter) shots.
+Learn your stride first to calculate any distance confidently on the course.

 Refined Observational Skills